-For example, if you want to allow PCs with specific MAC addresses to access the router's web management page locally from inside the network, please follow the instructions below:
+For example, if you want to allow PCs with specific MAC addresses to access the router's Web-based Utility locally from inside the network, please follow the instructions below:

 - Select Only the PCs listed can browse the built-in web pages to perform Administrator tasks. - 2) Enter the MAC address of each PC separately.
 The format of the MAC address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
-Only the PCs with the listed MAC addresses can use the password to browse the built-in web pages to perform administrator tasks. - 3) Click Add, and your PC's MAC address will also be listed. - 4) Click Save.
+Only the PCs with the listed MAC addresses can use the password to browse the Web-based Utility to perform administrator tasks. - 3) Click Set, and your PC's MAC address will also be listed. - 4) Click Save.

-If your PC is blocked but you want to access the router again, reset the router to its factory default settings.
+If your PC is blocked but you want to access the router again, reset the router to the factory defaults.